azl397985856/javascript-code-style/README.md

 #### one level of abstraction
 #### only do one thing(Single responsibility principle)
 #### write less
+#### caller and callee should be close
 ### Error
+- dont't catch error silently
+> print , stash, notify the user or send it to remote sever.
 ### Testing
+- single concept per test
 ### Format
 ### Comment
+- comment the key part which is hard to understand

+- remove the commented code

+- comment the necessary info

+> create, ltime etc

+- avoid drawing comment

+- prefer meaningfull naming than comment
 ## Stay Scaleable
 ### enhance